Final Exam

 About the Final Exam

-The final exam is a comprehensive assessment, covering the full scope of the course.
+The final exam is a comprehensive two-hour assessment, covering the full scope of the course.

 Final Exam: Help Session by Heekyung Ahn and Hyebin Han